 The CROPP Cooperative Meat Pools are closely modeled on the CROPP Dairy Pool.
 Farmers develop pool policy, and beef, pork and poultry producers have their own governing body, the Meat Executive Committee (MEC).
 The MEC recommends target prices to the Organic Meat Company (OMC) board, votes on policy and works with staff to set production levels.
 While the MEC has the power to set policy regarding specific production and on-farm issues, the OMC and CROPP Cooperative boards make final policy and pay price decisions.
-Executive committee membership is elected and regional; however, all members are encouraged to provide input to the committee members and attend meetings.
+Executive committee membership is elected.
+All Beef Pool members are encouraged to provide input to the committee members and attend meetings.

 CROPP Cooperative is a marketing cooperative for certified organic producers.
 We recognize many livestock producers operate within organic principles, but have chosen not to pursue organic certification.
 Because certification requires three years of organic practices and record keeping, we encourage interested producers to begin the certification process now, to determine how close they are to qualifying as a certified organic producer.